Nifflas: Other games

 With Nicalis, Inc. Nygren has also contributed to the enhanced soundtrack of the WiiWare version of the independent game, Cave Story.

-Music
+Discography

 Apart from contributions to the original scores for eight of the games he has made, Nygren has also created seven stand-alone albums of ambient music.
 He is influenced by jazz.

 Nygren's earlier works were primarily composed using Fast Tracker 2; however, his later works often use non-computer hardware and algorithmic composition generated using Ondskan, his self-created music software.

 He was also featured on the song "Fifflas" on C418's album "one."